-If one can believe the old Westerns, frontier women multi-tasked by rocking a cradle with their foot to quiet a squalling baby, while pounding out bread dough with her fists, bossing a full crew of young kids and maybe dodging a few bullets.
-Oh, yeah, since it was just days before Christmas, she would also be trying to knit a scarf for her husband during odd bits of time.
+If one can believe the old Westerns, frontier women were the ultimate multi-taskers.
+They could rock a cradle with their foot to quiet a squalling baby while pounding out bread dough with their fists, minding a full crew of young kids and maybe dodging a few bullets in the process.
+Oh, yeah, and since it was just days before Christmas, these women would also be knitting gifts for the family during odd bits of time.

-That scenario sounds like a walk in the park to some modern caregivers, especially those known as the sandwich generation because they are raising children while caring for their parents.
-At this time of the year, nearly every parent has one, if not several, school holiday programs to attend, plus church or other religious programs they want their children to participate in.
-Many have a full-time job, which often requires attendance at office functions outside of work hours, not to mention festivities during work time that pretty much require a big smile and a batch of homemade cookies.
+That scenario sounds like a walk in the park compared to the lives of some modern caregivers, especially those who belong to the sandwich generation.
+These men and women work overtime to raise children while caring for their aging parents.
+During the holiday season, nearly every parent has one, if not several, school holiday performances to attend and church or other religious programs to participate in.
+Many have a full-time job, which often requires attendance at office functions outside of work hours, not to mention festivities during work time that require a big smile and a batch of homemade cookies.
 Sound familiar?
 All of this is expected in addition to maintaining traditions and holiday cheer at home.

 Caregivers Tend to Spread Themselves Too Thin